Jenishajustin/erosion-dilation/README.md

-# Implementation of Erosion and Dilation
+# EX 09 : Implementation of Erosion and Dilation
 ## Aim
 To implement Erosion and Dilation using Python and OpenCV.
 ## Software Required